andris9/simplesmtp/README.md

         }
     });

+### Error types

+On errors

+### About reusing the connection

+You can reuse the same connection several times but you can't send a mail through the same connection concurrently.
+So if you catch and `'idle'` event lock the connection to a message process and unlock after `'ready'`.

+On '`error'` events you should reschedule the message and on `'end'` events you should recreate the connection.

 ### Closing the client

 By default the client tries to keep the connection up.
 If you want to close it,